 Final thoughts…

-While you may have always assumed you’d retire in the UK, there are many benefits to moving abroad.
-Not only is the cost of living usually lower and the weather better, but it can be the perfect way to mark a new chapter in your life.
+While you may have always assumed you’d retire in the UK, moving abroad has many benefits.
+Not only is the cost of living usually lower and the weather sunnier, but it can also be the perfect way to mark a new chapter in your life.

 Retirement is a new beginning; it’s a chance to do what you’ve always wanted, whether that’s pursuing new hobbies, enjoying plenty of rest and relaxation, or even starting a new business.
 And moving to an exciting new country can be the ideal way to change gears.

-Whether you’re dreaming of retiring in a French village, Portuguese beach town, or Spanish city, we hope this article has inspired you to think about the possibilities of retirement.
+Whether you’re dreaming of retiring in a French village, Portuguese beach town, or Spanish city, we hope this article has inspired you to think about your retirement possibilities.

-While many people are understandably apprehensive about the idea of moving away from their friends and family, the countries listed in this article have strong expat communities where it’s easy to meet new people and get involved in the local community.
+While many people are understandably apprehensive about moving away from friends and family, the countries listed in this article have strong expat communities where it’s easy to meet new people and get involved in the local community.

 Even if you’re sure you’d like to stay in the UK when you retire, you might still like to consider moving somewhere new.
-For more ideas and inspiration, have a read of our article; 14 of the best places to retire in the UK.
+For more ideas and inspiration, have a read of our article: 15 of the best places to retire in the UK.

 Are you thinking of moving abroad when you retire – or have you done so already?
 Perhaps you have your own suggestions for the best retirement spots around the world?
 We’d love to hear from you in the comments below.